 Function 1: The teacher engages in ongoing professional learning.

 Content Knowledge (CK): Professional Skills (PS): 9.1.1CK The teacher understands the laws related to learner rights and teacher responsibilities (educational equity, appropriate education for learners with disabilities, confidentiality, privacy, appropriate treatment of learners, and reporting situations related to possible child abuse).
-9.1.2CK The teacher understands ethical practice, and upholds the Kansas Educator Code of Conduct focused on the best interests of their students, and responsibilities to the student(s) and families, the district, and the profession.
-9.1.3PS The teacher advocates, models, and teaches safe, legal, and ethical use of information and technology including appropriate documentation of sources and respect for others in using social media.
-Function 2: The teacher uses evidence to continually evaluate his/her practice, particularly the effects of his/her choices and actions on others (learners, families, other professionals, and the community), and adapts practice to meet the needs of each learner.
-Content Knowledge (CK): Professional Skills (PS):
+9.1.4PS The teacher advocates, models, and teaches safe, legal, and ethical use of information and technology including appropriate documentation of sources and respect for others in using social media.